dxinteractive/dendriform/README.md

 }
 ```

-As the callback of `.render()` becomes it's own `React.memo`-ized React component, you may sometimes need to force it to update in reponse to other pieces of data using the last argument "dependencies".
+As the callback of `.render()` doesn't update in response to changes in the parent's props, you may sometimes need to force it to update using the last argument `dependencies`.

 ```js
 function MyComponent(props) {